The Necklace Characters

 Monsieur Loisel’s Quotes

-1. “…and she let herself be married off to a little clerk in the Ministry of Education.”
+…and she let herself be married off to a little clerk in the Ministry of Education.

-After the necklace was lost, Loisels needed time to find a substitution.
-Therefore, they informed Madame Forestier that the chain got broken, and they had it fixed.
-The late return of the jewels annoyed Madame the slightest.
+After the necklace was lost, the Loisels needed time to find a substitution.
+They informed Madame Forestier that the chain got broken, and they had it fixed.
+The late return of the jewels made her only slightly annoyed.

 Madame Forestier is comfortable as a rich woman.
 She no longer pays attention to the luxury the way Mathilde does.
 What’s more important, she has a fake necklace, while she can afford the real one.
 Why?
 Maybe, the reason is everyone else’s perception of the jewels.
 Why does she need a real necklace while everybody thinks that the fake one is real?
 The most significant fact is how the person is perceived, rather than who the person is.